Aplexa venezuelensis

 Aplexa venezuelensis is a species of small air-breathing freshwater snail, an aquatic pulmonate gastropod mollusk in the family Physidae, a family which are sometimes known as the bladder snails.

 Description

-The length of the shell attains 18 mm, its diameter 10 mm.
+The snail can attain a shell length of 18 mm and a diameter of 10 mm.

 (Original description in Latin) This shell is ovate and lustrous and contains five whorls.It features a thin, striped, pale horn-colored surface.
 It tapers to a sharp, dark apex, and its suture is ridged and cross-hatched with a rusty hue.
 The oblong aperture narrows gradually upwards.
 It accounts for five-sixths of the shell's total length, and it possesses a small, white columellar fold.